nebularg/linter-lua-findglobals/README.md

 Due to the way that `luac` works, global variables will only be highlighted while there is not an error found in the file.

 ## Installation
-Before using this package, you must ensure that `luac` is installed on your system.
+Before using this package, you must ensure that you have the linter package and `luac` installed on your system.
 If `luac` is not available on your system path, you will need to set the path in settings:

 File -> Settings -> Packages -> Linter Lua Findglobals -> **Luac**

 See [http://www.lua.org/manual/5.1/luac.html](http://www.lua.org/manual/5.1/luac.html) for more information about `luac`.

+ - `$ apm install linter` (if you don't have [Linter](https://atom.io/packages/linter) installed)
+ - `$ apm install linter-lua-findglobals`

 ##  What do I need to know about globals for?